Ecos-platform/sspgen/README.md

 #### Prebuilt sspgen executable

-Aside from releases, bleeding edge builds of the cli tool can be retried from GitHub Actions.
+Aside from releases, bleeding edge builds of the cli tool can be retrieved from GitHub Actions.